diku-dk/futhark-book/practical-matters.rst

 measurements, and even computes the relative standard deviation ("RSD") of the measurements for us.
 The correctness of the output is also automatically checked.
 By default, ``futhark-bench`` performs ten runs for every data set, but this number can be changed with the ``--runs`` command line option.
+Unless you can articulate a good reason not to, always use ``futhark-bench`` for benchmarking.

 .. _package-management: